cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 Lilly was about to tell them what the real purpose of TRON was, the game they had spent hundreds of hours playing with, watching, trying, learning everything they had come across.

 Lasse: "Hej, Lilly.
-I've been playing TRON for three years now and it's all about conquering the world, determining politics, changing the course of history, but not the liberation of the Internet.
+I've been playing TRON for three years now, and it's all about conquering the world, determining politics, changing the course of history, but not the liberation of the Internet.
 I didn't want to play Julian Assange to break the surveillance system of that time, to abolish secret services, to make governments transparent, but because he has a lot of cool people around him who have a lot on them, and because half the world is after him."

 Lilly: "Well, did you get the part?"